alexandros-koutras/Amazon-E-commerce-Data-Analysis/README.md

 This project implements a complete e-commerce data analysis and machine learning pipeline using a subset of the Amazon Product Dataset.
 The goal is to extract meaningful insights from product reviews and metadata and apply various machine learning techniques for clustering, classification, recommendation, and sentiment analysis.

-The analysis focuses on five selected product categories to demonstrate a comprehensive, end-to-end data science workflow.

 ---